polarfire-soc/polarfire-soc-documentation/reference-designs-fpga-and-development-kits/mpfs-discovery-kit-user-guide.md

 ## Coming out of the box

-The board is pre-programmed with a FIR filter example design.
-To boot Linux the board will need to be re-programmed with the reference design from the [Discovery Kit Reference Design Repository](https://github.com/polarfire-soc/polarfire-soc-discovery-kit-reference-design).
+The Discovery Kit is pre-programmed with a FIR filter example design.
+To boot Linux the Discovery Kit will need to be re-programmed with the reference design from the [Discovery Kit Reference Design Repository](https://github.com/polarfire-soc/polarfire-soc-discovery-kit-reference-design).
 FlashPro express files for programming without using Libero are available in the "Releases".
 Consult the [Updating MPFS Kit](https://mi-v-ecosystem.github.io/redirects/boards-mpfs-generic-updating-mpfs-kit) document for information on how to update the kit to a bitstream supporting Linux.

 Connect the Discovery Kit's USB C connector (J4) to your host computer.
-Use the terminal software of your choice (Putty ExtraPutty, minicom, screen) to open serial connections to the three UARTs available though the USB C connector. **Serial port settings: 115220 baud, no flow control, no parity**.
+Use the terminal software of your choice (Putty ExtraPutty, minicom, screen) to open serial connections to the three UARTs available though the USB C connector.
+**Serial port settings: 115220 baud, no flow control, no parity**.
 Power cycle the board.
 This should result in boot messages appearing on two of the serials ports.

 ![](./images/discovery-kit-user-guide/discovery-kit-terminals.png)

 MMUART1 (1st COM port) displays the Hart Software Service (HSS) boot messages.
 MMUART4 (2nd COM port) displays U-Boot messages, Linux boot messages and provides a Linux prompt.
 The default user name is "root".
 No password is required.
 If a password is requested at any stage "microchip" is used as default password.

 <a name="updating"></a>